mac389/Drug-Forum-Data-Mining/docs/ontology_manuscript.md

   We had created an ontology of novel psychoactive substances for two purposes, to provide a tool to acceleratee the processing of unstructured text that describes the use of novel psychoactive substance and to provide a systematic interface to the data in that manuscript and developing a system to coregister these data with those contained in databases about molecular function.
 These goals correspond to two different ontologies, one that describes the pattern of appearance of tokens and one that links those tokens to the physical object to which they refer.
 This corresponds to the _use-mention_ distinction [Arp reference].
 We termed the ontologies _ops-use_ and _ops-mention_.

   We, following [Arp reference] created an ontology by first identifying all nouns from all posts using part-of-speech tagging.
 Author MC then manually successively extracted from this list any token that appeared to describe effects and then any token that appeared to describe a substance.

+  We excluded from the ontology strings that were uninterpretable.
+Seee Supplement X for the lsit of excluded strings.

 #### Creation of Markov Logic Statements.